-Guards against failing are implemented - experimentation is encouraged spaces to hatch and incubate ideas Increase in strategic and human support
+Guards against failing are implemented - experimentation is encouraged

 Policies and programmes that provide safety nets for failure would enable creativity and experimentation to flourish even more.
 Examples might include underwriting financial risk, or creating a support squad that helps community enterprises when they are in trouble.
-Building the resilience of communities is also essential to deal with failure and tackle it through new enterprise ideas.
+Building the resilience of communities is also essential to deal with failure and tackle it through new enterprise ideas. number of shared spaces to hatch and incubate ideas